nimbly-dev/school-projects/README.md

 TODO:

-  1. process-payment page form inline javascript on securityNumber input box.
-  2. Bug on confirm-order.jsp where reloading the page will cause to insert again the cart-items data to db.
+  1. Bug on confirm-order.jsp where reloading the page will cause to insert again the cart-items data to db.
-  3. Navbar Highlighting Fix.
+  2. Navbar Highlighting Fix.
-  4. PDF Format Fix (REQUIRED).
+  3. PDF Format Fix (REQUIRED).

 0.47: